 5 Open-String, Easy Guitar Chords for Beginners

 After you have the chords memorized, it’s time to check each chord string-by-string to ensure all the notes are sounding.
-Pick through each string going downward from the bass strings to the treble strings.
+Pick through each string, going downward from the bass strings to the treble strings.
 Listen closely to verify each note.
-If a string is muted, try resetting the fingers so they sit higher on the fingertips.
+If a string is muted, try resetting the fingers so that they sit higher on the fingertips.
 Make sure the fingers do not touch against any open strings, thereby dampening them.
+Chord Change Drills

 Practice changing between any two chords using this simple drill.
 Play each chord on beats 1 & 3, lift the fingers completely on beats 2 & 4, and repeat.
 Make sure to set and remove all the fingers together (simultaneously).
+You may find it awkward at first as you consciously place each finger, but you’ll get smoother and more efficient at it as you practice.
+It’ll become muscle memory in no time!
 By doing this for a few minutes each day, you will learn to do fast and clean chord changes in the left hand, which is key to being able to play songs well.

 20 Beginner Guitar Songs Using Only A, C, D, Em, and G Chords

 Now that you’ve mastered the easy guitar chords for beginners, you can move on to learning dozens of new songs.
 When taking on a new number, start slowly and work your way up to the tempo of the song.
+Be patient and take your time.
 Once you’ve got it down, try playing along with the recording or grab friends and ask them to sing along!
 Many songs will have small variations in how the chords are played, and you can explore that after you’ve got a grip on the basic chords.

 Here’s a list of 20 easy guitar songs that use only these five chords: